zpainter/iassist/content/conferences/iassist-virtual-2021/_index.md

 - Stephanie Tulley, Federal Reserve Bank of Cleveland, USA

 The IASSIST GVC is part of the 46th Annual Conference IASSIST 2021

-If you rolled over your IASSIST 2020 registration fees, please email *iassist2021 [ at ] meetx.se* to initiate the refund process.

 Host institution: IASSIST